karlmikko/react-router/docs/api/components/Route.md

 `this.props.activeRouteHandler`.
 You can then render it in the parent passing in any additional props as needed.

+### `title`

+When the route is active, the value of `title` will be passed the `setTitle` helper.
+As a result, the deapest route with a `title` prop will be set as `document.title`.
+Route handlers and other components can further customize the title using the `setTitle` helper.

 ### `[prop]`

 Any additional, user-defined, properties will be become properties of